Michael Jones (actor): Personal life

 Jones was born in Woodbridge, New Jersey to "devout Roman Catholic parents."

+Jones has maintained a longtime close friendship with fellow Achievement Hunter, Gavin Free, since the pair met in 2012.
+Free was a groomsman in Jones’ wedding.

 On May 9, 2014, Jones married his long-time romantic partner and Rooster Teeth voice actor Lindsay Tuggey.
 During Rooster Teeth's 2016 Extra Life livestream, the couple announced that they are expecting a child, which was later revealed to be a girl in January 2017.
-They announced the birth of their daughter, Iris Elise Jones, born May 24, 2017.
+They announced the birth of their first daughter, born May 24, 2017.
 On August 5, 2018, Jones announced at RTX 2018 that he and Lindsay were expecting their second child in February 2019.
-Luna Claire Jones was born February 18, 2019.
+Their second daughter was born February 18, 2019.